Aging Accounts Receivables Meaning

 Let’s take an example of aging accounts receivables report

-The following report is prepared on September 30, 2019.
+A company prepared the following report on September 30, 2019.

-Based on the above report, the management can decide to make provision for $114,87,873.
-The above allowance is based on corporate policy to provide for 1% as normal allowance, 2.5% for debts outstanding within 30 days, 2.5% for debts outstanding within 60 days but beyond 30 days, 4.5% for debts outstanding within 90 days but beyond 60 days, 5.0% for debts outstanding beyond 90 days. going forward, it can revise the percentage estimates.
+Based on the above report, the management can decide to make a provision for $114,87,873.
+The above allowance is based on corporate policy to provide for 1% as a normal allowance, 2.5% for debts outstanding within 30 days, 2.5% for debts outstanding within 60 days but beyond 30 days, 4.5% for debts outstanding within 90 days but beyond 60 days, 5.0% for debts outstanding beyond 90 days.
+Going forward, it can revise the percentage estimates.

-- The recovery process is stream-lined & thus cashflows can be managed in advance.
+- The recovery process is streamlined & thus, cash flow is manageable in advance.

-- The report is further used by top management of the organization to make a decision about whether to continue business with the customer or not.
+- The report is further used by top management to decide on whether to continue business with the customer or not.

-- Legal recovery actions can be initiated for amounts outstanding for more than 2 years (i.e. more than 730 days).
+- It helps in initiating legal recovery actions for amounts outstanding for more than 2 years (i.e., more than 730 days).
 Some organizations prefer initiating legal actions post 365 days.

-- Interest may be charged for amounts overdue for more than 60 or 90 days.
+- Interest may be chargeable for amounts overdue for more than 60 or 90 days.
 Interest calculations are made easy with the help of an aging report.

 - The aging report may give a misleading decision that the financial status of the customer is not good.
-It could happen that the amount is outstanding due to any dispute between the parties.
+The amount might be outstanding due to any dispute between the parties.